inverno-io/inverno-mods/doc/reference-guide.md

 }
 ```

 > When an application using the *http-server* module is packaged as an application image, you'll need to make sure TLS related modules from the JDK are included in the runtime image otherwise TLS might not work.
 You can refer to the [JDK providers documentation][jdk-providers] in the security developer's guide to find out which modules should be added depending on your needs.
-Most of the time you'll simply add `jdk.crypto.ec` module in the Winter Maven plugin configuration:
+Most of the time you'll simply add `jdk.crypto.ec` module in the Inverno Maven plugin configuration:
 >
 > ```xml
 > <project>
 >     <build>
 >         <plugins>
 >             <plugin>
->                 <groupId>io.winterframework.tool</groupId>
+>                 <groupId>io.inverno.tool</groupId>
->                 <artifactId>winter-maven-plugin</artifactId>
+>                 <artifactId>inverno-maven-plugin</artifactId>
 >                 <executions>
 >                     <execution>
 >                         <configuration>